MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputviewkind.md

 Show the clipboard history pane view.

+### -field Dictation: 6

+Show the dictation pane view.

+### -field Clipboard:5

+Show the clipboard history pane view.

 ## -remarks

+Primary view refers to the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1), while CoreInputView can be any of the values from [CoreInputViewKind](coreinputviewkind.md).

 Pass this parameter in the [TryShow(CoreInputViewKind)](coreinputview_tryshow_154132369.md) method to specify the preferred input view.